The PS5's hard drive is proving key to how Sony is delivering its next-generation vision.

 At the core is an SSD (solid state drive, which where game downloads will be installed) in every console, and this combined with custom hardware which makes the most of this proprietary drive will deliver loading times and access to game data many, many times quicker than what's possible on PS4 and other platforms.

-As well as this, Sony has confirmed PS5 storage expansions and upgrades are possible with off-the-shelf solutions - though not every hard drive out there is created equal for the console's purposes.
+As well as this, Sony has confirmed an PS5 SSD expansion is possible with off-the-shelf solutions - though not every hard drive out there is created equal for the console's purposes.

-This page explains which SSDs will be supported with PS5, how the built-in PS5 hard drive works for faster speeds, as well as the PS5 hard drive's size so you know what you're getting at launch.
+This page explains compatible SSDs with the PS5, how the built-in PS5 hard drive works for faster speeds, as well as the PS5 hard drive's size so you know what you're getting at launch.

 On this page:

 - How does PS5's external SSD expansion work?

 - PS5 compatible SSD guidelines: Which M.2 SSDs are supported?

 - How you can expand PS5 storage with external USB hard drives

 - How does PlayStation 5's SSD work, and what are the benefits over a standard HDD?